 - Members of Massachusetts Commercial plans and Tufts Health Direct: Harvard Pilgrim and Tufts Health Plan continue to waive prior authorization requirements for in-network and OON providers when related to a COVID-19 diagnosis in accordance with Massachusetts Division of Insurance Bulletin 2021-08.

-- Tufts Health Together, Tufts Health Unify and Tufts Health Plan SCO: In accordance with MassHealth Managed Care Entity Bulletin 22 and until further notice, managed care plans must not impose any referral requirements for any medically necessary covered services.
+- Tufts Health Together, Tufts Health One Care and Tufts Health Plan SCO: In accordance with MassHealth Managed Care Entity Bulletin 22 and until further notice, managed care plans must not impose any referral requirements for any medically necessary covered services.

 - For all other states and products: Prior authorization requirements apply where applicable and pre-COVID processes should be followed.